wpswings/track-orders-for-woocommerce/README.txt

 Check out [**Track Orders  for WooCommerce Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/woocommerce-order-tracker/?utm_source=wpswings-ot-kb&utm_medium=ot-org-page&utm_campaign=kb)

 == Changelog ==

+= 1.0.5 – Released on 26 July 2024 =
+* New: Latest Compatibility WP (6.5.5) and WC (9.1.2)

 = 1.0.4 – Released on 28 May 2024 =
-* Fixes : Tracking page not showing issue
+* Fixes : Order Tracking page not showing issue
 * New: Latest Compatibility WP (6.5.3) and WC (8.9.1)

 = 1.0.3 – Released on 30 April 2024 =
 * Improved: Compatibility with the latest WP (6.5.2) and WC (8.8.3)

 = 1.0.2 – Released on 22 March 2024 =
-* Fixes: Error/Warning on template
+* Fixes: Error/Warning on Tracking template
 * Improved: Compatibility with the latest WP(6.4.3) and WC(8.7.0)

 = 1.0.1 – Released on 13 Feb 2024 =